MacauleyMorgan/Project-Three/README.md

 As a logged out user, I would like to be able to sign in and access the site

+As a logged out user, I would like feedback on my form submissions and and confirmation of loggin out successfully

 ### Logged in admin goals

 As an admin, I would like to be able to grant/remove admin access to trusted users on the site

 As an admin, I would like to see which users currently have admin privileges on the site for a clear picture of who has access

+As a admin, I would like to be able to police the site using my permissions as a way to edit/remove other users recipes if they are used inappropriately on the site.
 </details>

 <details>